mathiasertl/django-ca/docs/source/settings.rst

 CA_DEFAULT_SUBJECT
    Default: ``None``

+   .. versionchanged:: 1.29.0

+      Before 1.29.0, this value (and subjects in profiles) was a tuple ``tuple`` consisting of two-tuples naming the attribute type and value.
+Starting with 1.29.0, the new format as described below is supported, the old format will be removed in 2.2.0.

    ..
 Describe here the syntax of this value.
 Profiles describe how the value is used.

    The default subject for :doc:`/profiles` that don't define their own subject.
 You can use this setting to